 Archive available for: Yentl van Stokkum

-The spirits visit us during this afternoon at PIP!
-Will you come too?
-A literary haunted house in bright daylight, where you can enjoy poetry, literature and music to your heart's content.
-During this Winternachten event, you will see and hear the complete spectrum of modern, feminist horror, haunted stories and poetry in one Saturday afternoon.
-You'll hear poetry by Yentl van Stokkum (from her spooky volume Ik zeg Emily); Corinne Heyrman performs the experience of psychosis via music and text; and Argentinian writer Pola Oloixarac, whose novel Mona delightfully satirizes the literary world, reads some wonderfully gruesome literature.
-The Dutch/Flemish band Vampire Boyfriend joins sweetness and darkness in self-assured, frayed songs.
+The spirits visited us during this afternoon at PIP!
+Were you there too?
+A literary haunted house in bright daylight, where you could enjoy poetry, literature and music to your heart's content.
+During this Winternachten event, you saw and heard the complete spectrum of modern, feminist horror, haunted stories and poetry in one Saturday afternoon.
+You heard poetry by Yentl van Stokkum (from her spooky volume Ik zeg Emily); Corinne Heyrman performed the experience of psychosis via music and text; and Argentinian writer Pola Oloixarac, whose novel Mona delightfully satirizes the literary world, read some wonderfully gruesome literature.
+The Dutch/Flemish band Vampire Boyfriend joined sweetness and darkness in self-assured, frayed songs.